What are these therapies?

 Following an individualized, health-supportive eating plan together with your primary treatment is a good idea.
 The American Institute for Cancer Research has concluded that a plant-based, whole-foods diet is the most prudent dietary pattern to adopt for reducing the risks of cancer and possibly cancer recurrence.1American Institute for Cancer Research.
 Cancer Prevention Recommendations.
 From World Cancer Research Fund/American Institute for Cancer Research.
 Diet, Nutrition, Physical Activity and Cancer: A global Perspective.Continuous Update Project Expert Report 2018.
 Viewed January 6, 2022.

-Much less evidence supports using specific diets for cancer treatment.
+Much less evidence supports using specific diets to improve treatment outcomes.
 Although a few diets have shown benefit, others show little or no benefit or may even be harmful.

 Metabolic therapies aim to control or alter cancer’s growth by changing your metabolism.
 These approaches include fasting and a ketogenic diet.